AyushbLM10/Code-Connect/README.md

-# Code Nexus
+# Code Connect

-Code Nexus is an advanced code editor application designed to facilitate real-time code editing, collaboration, and project management.
+Code Connect is an advanced code editor application designed to facilitate real-time code editing, collaboration, and project management.
 Built with a modern tech stack, it offers robust features for code editing, real-time syntax highlighting, and secure user authentication.

 ## Features